The Tale of Despereaux (film): Plot

 During Dor's annual "Royal Soup Day", sailor Pietro and his rat companion Roscuro arrive in an enchanting medieval French kingdom renowned for its exquisite soups.
 Chef Andre, the kingdom's culinary maestro, crafts his delectable creations with the help of Boldo, a magical culinary genie residing in his pot.
 However, Roscuro's curiosity leads him to the royal banquet hall, where his accidental plunge into Queen Rosemary's soup triggers a heart attack, claiming her life.
 Disheartened by the tragic turn of events, Roscuro discovers that Pietro has left him behind to fend for himself in the castle's dungeons.
 Roscuro finds shelter with Botticelli Remorso, the enigmatic leader of Dor's rat population.
 However, he struggles to adapt to their warlike culture.
 Meanwhile, grief-stricken King Philip bans all things soup-related, declaring rats illegal.
 This prohibition not only prevents Andre from making his beloved soup but also drives Boldo away.
 Dor, devoid of the life-giving soup, slowly fades into poverty and despair.
 Princess Pea, deeply affected by her father's grief, mourns the kingdom's decline and her own isolation from the world.

 In a mouse village within an abandoned kitchen storage room, Despereaux is born into the Tilling family.
 The newborn Despereaux is immediately noted by his family for his large ears and for not being born blind or crying.
 As he grows up, it is clear he is different from other mice; he is brave and curious rather than timid, unnerving other mice around him.
 In an effort to teach him to be a "proper mouse", his brother Furlough takes him to the royal library to show him how to chew books, but Despereaux is more interested in reading them, becoming fascinated by their stories.
 One day, Despereaux encounters Pea, promising to finish the story about a trapped princess and tell her how it ends.
 Upon discovering that Despereaux has violated mouse law by talking to a human, his parents, Lester and Antoinette, turn him over to the mouse council to avoid blame.

 The council banishes Despereaux for the crime of having courage.
 The "threadmaster", a blind mouse named Hovis, lowers Despereaux into the dungeons using a red thread, where he is presumed dead by the rest of the mice.
-In the dungeons, Despereaux tells the princess a story to the jailer, Gregory, who stops listening and leaves him alone.
-Despereaux is captured by the rats and thrown into their arena with a tabby cat.
+In the dungeons, Despereaux tells the princess story to the jailer, Gregory, who stops listening and leaves him alone.
+Despereaux is kidnapped by the rats and thrown into their arena with a tabby cat.
 As Despereaux is about to be eaten, Roscuro saves his life by asking Botticelli to give Despereaux to him under the pretense of eating, appearing to relent to the sewer rat dogma.